sven-m/typed-keys-ios/README.md

 # Introduction
-This is a playground showing how wrap/replace `UserDefaults` by a fully typed key-value storage API
+This is a playground showing how hide `UserDefaults` behind a fully typed key-value storage API

 # UserDefaults
 Using `UserDefaults`, one might normally do the following: